 - Timely completion of administrative reports (i.e., time sheets, petty cash receipts, etc.).

 - Manages own time efficiently and works independently within a team framework.

-- Communicate professionally with other service providers, families/friends of the youth, neighbours, and members of the community.
+- Communicate effectively and professionally with colleagues, other service providers, families of the youth, neighbours, and members of the community.

 - Attend and participate in staff/supervision meetings, committee meetings and agency staff meetings, as required.